xiashen/MultiABEL/README.md

 There is not a substantial structure in this example data, so we do not expect to see inflated signals being corrected away by linear mixed models.

 ## For Help
-For direct R documentation of the two functions above, you can simply use question mark in R:
+For direct R documentation of the two functions above, you can simply use question mark in R, e.g.
 ```
-?MultiLoad
+?load.summary
-?Multivariate
+?MultiSummary
 ```
 If you have specific questions, you may email the maintainer of MultiABEL via ```xia dot shen at ed dot ac dot uk```.